Last Bus (2016 film): Plot

 Meanwhile, the people trapped in the mansion experience super natural events and struggle to live through it.
 They try to light fire, but do not have a match stick, the priest Sahasra tries to ignite a pile of wood through magic but fails, but all of sudden the pile catches fire without human intervention.
 Prithvi breaks an old wooden cradle to use as firewood, but the broken wood pieces re-attach and attack them and Sudhakara is wounded.
 Seetha hallucinates about a woman named Maayi and gets pricked by thorns in her hands.
 Sudhakara jumps in a well but Prithvi saves him, they all get possessed by turns and sings the Doori Doori song in turns.
 The lyrics of the song tells the story of a woman who was wronged and killed there.
 There is a painting of 6 people in the house with their backs, but after some time each of the faces start appearing and they resemble the 6 people stuck in the house.
 There is another painting in the house of the well-dressed white bearded man.
 This painting was placed by the TV crew to spook the participants.

 Back at the recording station, Prakash scolds the technician Mahesh for not placing a camera or a trap near the graves discovered by priestSahasra and asks him to place one immediately.
 While the technician nears the grave an unseen force kills him from behind.
 The camera man Steve recording the events from the tent sees this on TV and gets scared and leaves the tent.
 The remaining crew want to stop the show and leave but the heroine Mallika appears as a possessed person and stops them.
 She then clicks on the mouse connected to the computer, the entire tent experiences a huge blast and is shown burning.

 The people stuck in the mansions are physically hurt by now, they are tired and have lived through the night without food or water.
 The night is over and the day starts to dawn.
 The main door opens and all of them leave the house slowly one after the other after being mentally tortured throughout the night.
 Prithvi mentions that she destroyed all the traditional believes as he leaves.
 Sandy regains consciousness and channel Manager Geeta also gets up from a river bank.
 Tanka also survives the blast and gets up.

-Story of Maayi as told in the Song Door Doori.